It is gratifying to discover that mankind is still capable of finding new ways of being weird.

 I don’t know how many people watched the weird CNN Anderson Copper interview with Donald Sterling, (the disgraced LA Clippers owner), but there was a moment that went under the national radar.
 In response to Cooper’s query of “You are accused of having a plantation mentality.”
 Sterling quickly and reactionary responded: “You have a plantation mentality!”

-It was similar to how I talk with my close friends, “Your mom is a plantation!”
+It was similar to how I would talk with my close friends, “Your mom is a plantation!”

 Donald Sterling is an idiot and he needs to get beat.